dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 A function :term:`establishes a handler` with the :drm:`let handler
 <let_handler>` statement.
 The handler remains in effect until the function
 exits.
-Others functions called by the first can establish a new handler.
-When the ``signal`` function looks for a handler, it looks for the most recently established one for the condition.
+Other functions called by the first can establish new handlers.
+When the ``signal`` function looks for a handler, it looks for the most recently established handler that fits the condition.

 In the example above, there are two handlers: ``handle-no-person-found`` and ``handle-no-pet-found``.
 Both handlers are for the ``<key-not-found-error>`` condition.
-We can assume that the ``find-person-or-pet`` function established the ``handle-no-person-found`` handler, and that the ``find-pet`` function established the ``handle-no-pet-found`` handler.
+Let us assume that the ``find-person-or-pet`` function established the ``handle-no-person-found`` handler and that the ``find-pet`` function established the ``handle-no-pet-found`` handler.
 Since ``handle-no-pet-found`` was established later, it was the one chosen and called by ``signal`` in frame 3.